-On behalf of the Board, I would like to express my deepest gratitude to our management and staff for their dedication and hard work in helping the Group to overcome the many challenges during the year.
-I would also like to extend my heartfelt thanks to our esteemed customers, business partners and suppliers for the unrelenting support and confidence that they have in our Group.

-On a personal note, I would also like to thank our Board members for their valuable contributions and guidance throughout the year.
-Last but not least, I am extremely grateful to you, our Shareholders, for standing steadfast with us amidst the challenging and uncertain times, and look forward to your continued support.
+On behalf of the Board, we would like to express my deepest gratitude to our management and staff for their dedication and hard work in helping the Group to overcome the many challenges during the year.
+We would also like to extend our heartfelt thanks to our esteemed customers, business partners and suppliers for the unrelenting support and confidence that they have in our Group.
+Last but not least, we are extremely grateful to you, our Shareholders, for standing steadfast with us amidst the challenging and uncertain times, and look forward to your continued support.